AfZheng126/MORA/README.md

 Rust and Cargo need to be installed to and added to PATH.
 The instructions can be found on the [Rust website](https://www.rust-lang.org/tools/install) or in the [Rust cookbook](https://doc.rust-lang.org/cargo/getting-started/installation.html) if you are using the command line.

 # Installation

+1. [rust](https://www.rust-lang.org/tools/install) **version > 1.60.0** and associated tools such as cargo are required and assumed to be in PATH.
+2. Standard tools such as gcc, make, cmake may be needed.

 To install and download the necessary rust packages to run MORA, run the following commands.
 ```
 git clone https://github.com/AfZheng126/MORA.git